Felix6/HackathonGame/README.md

 # SQUID-QUIZ
+An educational classroom game that takes two groups of students to compete against one another.
-An educational game made in the Education Got Hacked!
+Made in the Education Got Hacked!
 Hackathon in Engine-4. https://gothacked.org/

 No Name Team Members:
 - Felix M. Colón Candelaria